tony-wuhongtao/osc-control-sys/README.md

 the browser side consist of 2 parts
 * the 'D3Transport.js' file wrap the D3 OSC control command set into a class the file also contains a **webSocket** client to send or receive OSC message between browser and online server
-* the 'sketch.js' file provide the user interactive interface to trigger OSC command
+* the 'sketch.js' file provide the user interactive interface to trigger OSC command, when multiple browsers trigger the animation of large screen, the request is queued.

 ---
 ## Misc